Yuhi Sekiguchi: Return to All-Japan Formula Three

 Sekiguchi returned to the All-Japan Formula Three Championship for 2009, finishing fifth in the National class with AIM Sports.
 He moved to ThreeBond Racing and finished second in the 2010 championship with three wins, then took part in his first Macau Grand Prix.
 In 2011, Sekiguchi moved to B-Max Engineering and won the series championship with six victories.
 He then went on to finish fourth in that year's Macau Grand Prix driving for Mücke Motorsport.

 Afterwards, Sekiguchi would make part-time appearances in All-Japan F3 with B-Max in 2013 and 2015.
 He also returned to the Macau Grand Prix in 2013, 2015, 2017, and 2018.

 Super GT (2007-)

 GT300 (2007-2012)

 Sekiguchi made his Super GT debut in 2007, partnering 2002 GT500 champion Akira Iida at Racing Project Bandoh.
 In just his fifth race at Sportsland Sugo, Sekiguchi drove from behind and passed Shigekazu Wakisaka with just a few laps remaining to take the win.
 In doing so he became the youngest GT300 class winner at the time, at 19 years, 7 months of age (a record which would be broken in 2008 by Keisuke Kunimoto).

-Sekiguchi made a one-off appearance for the Bandoh team during the 2008 Suzuka 1000km.
+Sekiguchi made a one-off appearance for the Bandoh team during the 2008 Suzuka 1000 km.
 After returning to Japan, he began driving for Hironori Takeuchi's SHIFT team in mid-2009.
 He drove for JLOC during the 2010 and 2011 seasons, recording a best finish of third in the 2010 season finale at Motegi.